 The Crown 2 also has large sewn-on hip belt pockets, a huge improvement over previous generations of Granite Gear packs which required the purchase of clunky add-on pockets.
 Both pockets have hard-face fabric fronts and are large enough to store a chunky camera or your smartphone, plus an external battery.
 While not waterproof or condensation-proof, these pockets are also great for storing a map and compass, a small GPS unit, Aquamira bottles, and bug dope.

 The hip belt pockets are attached at the front of the adjustable hip belt (more below), so they are perfectly positioned, not too far back so you have to reach behind yourself to open them up – a common defect on other packs with ill-fitting hip belts.

 The side water bottle pockets are nice and deep so long water bottles won’t fall out, and cook pots or wet water filters can be held securely without fear of loss.
-Water bottles are reachable when the pack is worn, although it can be difficult to put them back in if the pack is packed very full and the mesh is pulled tight.
+Water bottles are reachable when the pack is worn, although it can be difficult to put them back in if the pack is packed very full and the mesh is pulled tight (Narrow Smartwater bottles work best with this pack).
 Otherwise, insertion is fine.
 The water bottle compression straps can be run through the pocket and behind your bottles or over the pockets, so that your compression requirements don’t interfere with side water bottle use.